How to Use

 - Fill Selected: Add text to selected labels only

-- Bulk Fill: Enter multiple label names (one per line) to fill from selected label (or first empty spot if none selected), wrapping as needed
+- Bulk Fill: Enter multiple label names (one per line) to fill from selected label (or first empty spot if none selected), wrapping as needed.
+Set Copies of each label to place several of each in a row.

 - Edit Selected: Advanced editing with replace/append/prepend options